Emissions minimization on road networks via Generic Second Order Models: Introduction

-for a given parameter $\beta\in[0,1]$.
-The priority rule establishes which one of the two incoming roads at junction sends more flow of vehicles with respect to the other road.
-This assumption, coupled with the conservation of $\rho$ and $y$ influences the $w$ variable.
-In fact, the drivers behavior of the outgoing road $\wmeno_3$ is given by a convex combination of properties $\wpiu_1$ and $\wpiu_2$ of the two incoming roads, i.e.
+Equation \eqref{eq:beta-prop} establishes a proportional relationship between the two incoming fluxes.
+For instance, if $\beta=0$ only traffic from the first road is allowed and vice versa for $\beta=1$.
+Therefore, traffic lights can be easily represented by time-varying priority parameters.
+This rule, together with the maximization of flux and conservation of $\rho$ and $y$, determines unique values of the variable $w$ on each road.
+In fact, the value $\wmenoS_3$ on the outgoing road is given by a convex combination of the values $\wpiuS_1$ and $\wpiuS_2$ of the two incoming roads, i.e.

-Therefore the maximal flux that can be received by the outgoing road depends on the priority rule.
-We proposed a new logic to obtain a solution as follows: the flow is maximized respecting the priority rule, but the latter can be relaxed if the outgoing road supply exceeds the demand of the road with higher priority.
-This gives rise to new solutions which can describe different traffic scenarios.
-For instance, when priority is ruled by the presence of traffic lights the procedure strictly respects the priority, while it allows the choice of the optimal parameter $\beta$ in terms of flow maximization when priority is not strictly required as in roundabouts.
+As a result, the maximal flux that can be received by the outgoing road, i.e.\ the supply, depends on the priority rule.
+The final solution is determined by maximizing the flow through the junction respecting the priority rule, but relaxing the latter in case the supply exceeds the demand from the road with higher priority.
+In rough words, the supply is given to incoming roads according to the priority rule and redistributed in case of surplus.
 The complete procedure to build the solution for a merge junction is explained in details in Definition \ref{prop:sol}.